This project aims to contribute to the literature on the political determinants of growth in three ways:

 - How do economic and political institutions jointly evolve from the set of institutions that are causal to growth accelerations to the set of institutions that allow growth to be maintained?
 To what extent is the transition endogenous?

-- How does poverty and inequality evolve across growth acceleration and growth maintenance?
+- How do poverty and inequality evolve across growth acceleration and growth maintenance?
 To what extent is the behaviour of poverty and inequality conditional on the emergence of inclusive economic and political institutions, and the inclusiveness of the political settlement?

 Methods and research design

-The project will be undertaken in four stages.
+The project has four stages.

 - Stage I: Periodisation of growth regimes.

 - Stage IV: Cross-country econometric analysis.